-EP UK Investments Ltd (‘EPUKI’) is proposing to prepare and submit a planning application to North Yorkshire County Council for the extraction of ash from the Gale Common Ash Disposal Site.
+EP UK Investments Ltd (‘EPUKI’) is proposing to extract up to 1 million tonnes of ash per annum from the Gale Common Ash Disposal Site in North Yorkshire over a 25-year period.
 The ash is commonly known as Pulverised fuel Ash or ‘PFA’.

-PFA is used as a recycled aggregate, which is a sustainable solution in the building products industry and is supported by local and national planning policy.
+PFA is used as a recycled aggregate, which is a sustainable solution in the building products industry, the use of which is supported by local and national planning policy.